 Guidelines: Continuing professional development: These guidelines support the Registration standard: Continuing professional development by offering more information about the Board's minimum annual CPD requirements and how nurses can meet these requirements to ensure their CPD is effective.

 As the peak professional body for nurses working in primary health care, APNA provides a range of services to support the professional development needs of both its members and the wider primary health care nurse workforce.

 - An annual national conference for nurses working in primary health care

 - APNA Online Learning, with a range of flexible and often discounted online courses

 - Face to face workshops including Foundations of General Practice Nursing and Contemporary Chronic Disease Management

-- APNA Endorsement program for educational activities that meet the high professional standards of APNA and its members
+- APNA's Endorsement program involves a quality-assured assessment and endorsement of face-to-face and online educational activities that meet the high professional standards of APNA and its members

 - A quarterly journal magazine Primary Times

 - A weekly enewsletter APNA Connect with latest news and information